nelse003/exhaustive_search/README.md

 We consider the crystal with a ligand bound to be in a superposition of bound and ground states, specifically we use the framework detailed in [Pearce, N. M., Krojer, T. & von Delft, F. 2017.
 Acta Cryst.
 D73, 256-266.](https://doi.org/10.1107/S2059798317003412)

-For a superposed model we vary the occupancy and B factor of the bound state; usually the bound ligand and any alternative conformations of the protein induced when the ligand fits, and the ground state; the conformations modelled for the protien without any ligand bound. i.e. Bound state occupancy 0.1, Ground state occupancy 0.9.
-At each value of occupancy we explore possible values of B facotr, currently fixing the B factor to be the same across the whole state.
+For a superposed model we vary the occupancy and B factor of the bound state; usually the bound ligand and any alternative conformations of the protein induced when the ligand fits, and the ground state; the conformations modelled for the protien without any ligand bound.
+Occupancy of the states are varied such that they sum to unity:

+i.e. Bound state occupancy 0.1, Ground state occupancy 0.9.

+At each value of occupancy we explore possible values of B factor, currently fixing the B factor to be the same across the whole state.

 The project heavily relies on the [computational crystallographic toolbox](https://cci.lbl.gov/cctbx_docs/index.html), as distributed in [CCP4](http://www.ccp4.ac.uk/) as well as tools from [PanDDA](https://pandda.bitbucket.io).